 Side effects of Ferrum Lek

-According to reviews, Ferrum Lek most often causes indigestion, which manifest itself in the form of a feeling of heaviness, diarrhea, nausea, a feeling of pressure and fullness in the epigastric region, and constipation.
-The staining of feces in a dark color is due to the excretion of the active substance, which was not absorbed as a result of digestion, and does not require the withdrawal of the medication.
+According to reviews, the medication Ferrum Lek most often causes digestive disorders, which manifest themselves as a feeling of heaviness, diarrhea, nausea, a feeling of pressure and fullness in the epigastric area, and constipation.
+The dark coloring of stool is due to the excretion of the active substance, which was not absorbed as a result of digestion, and does not require discontinuation of the medication.

 • Disorders of the central nervous system in the form of headache and dizziness;